 - Building up art collections for private individuals, corporates and government

-Companies where art collections have been placed: JSE, Bowman Gilflan, ANB Ambro bank, Whip hold, MTN and other corporate and private collections.
+Companies where art collections have been placed: JSE, Bowman Gilflan, ANB Ambro bank, Whip hold, MTN, and other corporate and private collections.

 Tlale’s contribution to Khwela Factory continues to be that of strong networks.

 Born in Soweto, South Africa, Tlale Makhene is one of South Africa’s sought-after drum beater who moved to Swaziland at a young age and began drumming at the age of four.
-Highly regarded by musicians and musical fans, he is also a teacher, session musician and performer.
+Highly regarded by musicians and music fans, he is also a teacher, session musician, and performer.
 His ‘The Ascension of The Enlightened’ album is a true spiritual offering from a truly enlightened man.
 His passion for music began when he was young, he was influenced by his sangoma grandmother who often danced and ‘roll the bones’ to drumbeats.

 He began playing drums in church as well as leading the drum majorettes in his school.
 After leaving school, he returned to his birthplace Soweto in 1992 and began studying drumming full time at the FUNDA Center.
 He was expelled after a year for having too many ‘outside activities’ Six months later, they approached him to come back to the center.